Supraventricular Tachycardia, Initial Diagnosis and Treatment

 Wide QRS Complex Tachycardia.
 The origin of wide QRS tachycardias can be either atrial (if a bundle branch block or accessory pathway is present) or ventricular (V-tach, V-fib), so they are trickier, and often more dangerous.
 Use the American Heart Association (AHA) algorithm for the differential diagnosis of Wide QRS tachycardias (and call a cardiologist).

 The AHA’s management algorithm for tachycardia provides a good overview.
 Electric cardioversion is advised for all unstable tachycardias with a pulse (i.e., with hypotension, altered mental status, pulmonary edema, profound distress, etc).
 NEJM author Mark Link argues adenosine can be tried first, as it can convert some unstable patients to stable.
 Adenosine should not be given to people with “bronchospastic lung disease” — mainly, asthma with a history of significant bronchospasm.
 Dr. Link also advises against calcium channel blockers for first-line use in the diagnosis/treatment of SVT, because of their propensity to acutely lower blood pressure.

 In patients with hemodynamic instability, is the tachycardia the cause, or an effect?
 Atrial fibrillation, for example, can often occur during the stress of septic shock or coronary ischemia; whether the tachycardia is also contributing to the hypotension (thereby making the SVT “unstable” and requiring cardioversion) can often be impossible to sort out with confidence.
-Dr. Link points out that in patients with atrial fibrillation with rates less than 150 per minute, the arrhythmia is rarely contributory to any hemodynamic instability.
+In patients with atrial fibrillation with rates less than 150 per minute, experts say the arrhythmia is rarely contributory to any hemodynamic instability.

 Mark Link, MD.
 Evaluation and Initial Treatment of Supraventricular Tachycardia.
 NEJM 2012; 367: 1438-1448.